The Baron (horse): Stud record

 Rataplan and Stockwell were full brothers out of the same dam, Pocahontas.

 The Baron was known as "The slim and savage" Baron, due to his terrible temperament.
 Despite rough treatment at his French stud, he had a great influence on French Thoroughbred bloodlines; several of his progeny were also exported to Australia.
 The Baron died in 1860.

 Pedigree

+The Baron is inbred 4S x 4D to the stallion Waxy, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+The Baron is inbred 4S x 4D to the mare Penelope, meaning that she appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.